Stihl RMA 443 VC review: is this the perfect cordless lawn mower?

 You don't get quite the freedom that one of the best petrol lawn mowers gives you in terms of run time, and despite its self propulsion it isn't as effortless as running one of the best robot lawn mowers, but for serious assisted manual sward slaying it's one of the absolute best cordless mowers on the market today and easy to recommend.

-More details about the Stihl RMS 443 VC Lawn Mower can be found on Stihl's official website.
+More details about the Stihl RMA 443 VC Lawn Mower can be found on Stihl's official website.

 - Now tidy up your lawn's edges with one of the best strimmers